 Please submit an unofficial copy of all undergraduate transcript(s).
 The transcript(s) should contain your current GPA and course list/grades for all undergraduate classes you have taken to date.
 UCR students can request a free copy as an e-transcript under “Transcripts and Verifications” in their R’Web account.

-The best advice on requesting letters of recommendation is: Don’t wait!
-Faculty and mentors write stronger letters of recommendation for students they know well and who ask them early (ideally 4 weeks in advance).
-This means that you should ask your potential letter writers early, meet with them during their office hours, and provide them with information about our program and your interest in it.
-You should also provide them with information about yourself.
-This includes, but is not limited to, your academic interests, resume, and extracurricular activities.
-Finally, it is a good idea to show your letter writers drafts of your application documents (personal essay, research statement, writing sample).
+• Finally, it is a good idea to show your letter writers drafts of your application documents (personal essay, research statement, writing sample).
 They will get a better sense of how you are presenting yourself, and they will be able to provide you valuable feedback on your application documents.

 After careful review of all supporting documentation and letters of recommendation, the committee selects a short list of students to interview in the final stage of the application process.
 The interview gives finalists the opportunity to ask questions about the program and allows the committee an opportunity to learn more about the applicant’s future plans and interests.
 Of those interviewed, the committee offers admittance to no more than five students per year.